nktnlx/data_analysis_portfolio/README.md

 ### Data Analysis Course
 **Description:** This is a 5 month course by [karpov.courses](https://karpov.courses/analytics).
 The course includes Python, API, Git, Airflow, SQL, Statistics, A/B testing, Visualization, Product development and Product Analytics modules.
 **Repository:** Check the repository having 18 data analysis mini-projects ---> [go to repo..](https://github.com/nktnlx/data_analysis_course)
 **Status:** The course is currently in progress.

+### Data Analysis Course Tinkoff-MSU
+**Description:** This is a 3 month course by [Tinkoff Education](https://fintech.tinkoff.ru/study/academy/analysis/).
+The course was created for Moscow State University Faculty of Mechanics and Mathematics students and includes following topics: Introduction to Data Analysis, SQL, Data Visualization in Python, A/B tests, Data Interpretation, Models, Logistic regression, Mobile Analytics, Random Forest, etc..
+**Repository:** Check the repository having my code and solutions for home-tasks and projects of the course.  ---> [go to repo..](https://github.com/nktnlx/data_analysis_tinkoff_msu)
+**Status:** The course is currently in progress.

 ### Learning SQL